 Us recruiters spend all day on LinkedIn.
 Seriously.
-We find the best people there!
+It’s where we find the best people!

 Be specific about your location